-If you don’t qualify for the SBA-backed line of credit, but your credit history isn’t in great shape, you may be able to get the secured line of credit by using a Wells Fargo savings or certificate of deposit account as collateral.
+If you don’t qualify for an unsecured line of credit, you may be able to get a secured line of credit by using a Wells Fargo savings or certificate of deposit account as collateral.

-To qualify for this bank’s unsecured business line of credit, which has a credit limit that goes from $10,000 to $100,000, you need to meet three hard eligibility requirements:
+To qualify for this bank’s unsecured business line of credit, which has a credit limit that goes from $10,000 to $100,000, you need to meet these eligibility requirements:

 - Two or more years in business under the current ownership

 - $100,000 in annual revenue or more

 Like the other options available, the Bank of America business line of credit offers annually renewable terms.
 Also, note that if you’re a Bank of America Preferred Rewards for Business member, you can qualify for interest rate discounts.

 Bank of America also offers a secured business line of credit that starts at $25,000 and requires $250,000 in annual revenue.